Cheltenham Festival naps: best betting tips from our experts

 Read these next:

-David Jennings' Cheltenham Festival tips on Thursday: '16-1 is a huge price'
+David Jennings' Cheltenham Festival tips on Friday: 'Everything about him screams Martin Pipe winner'

-Paul Kealy's Cheltenham Festival day 3 racing tips: Thursday's play of the day
+Paul Kealy's Cheltenham Festival day 4 racing tips: Friday's play of the day

 Do you want £1,000+ in free bets for the 2024 Cheltenham Festival?
 Racing Post have got the best offers, all in one place.
 Visit racingpost.com/freebets to find out more.